adriancretu/beacons-android/README.md

 ### Eddystone-GATT usage

-Eddystone-GAYY will run a GATT server and can configure a Eddystone URL/UID/EID beacon.
+Eddystone-GATT will run a GATT server and can configure a Eddystone URL/UID/EID beacon.
 You receive the final configured beacon in a callback after the owner disconnects.
 Every beacon will store its own Lock Key, allowing re-configuration in future versions (since e.g. the Proximity API also keeps the Unlock Key, we must keep a copy of it too, to allow GATT-based beacon unlocking).